escrimaglia/cli-automation/README.md

 **Options**:

-* `-v, --verbose`: Verbose level  [default: 0; x&lt;=2]
+* `-v, --verbose`: Verbose level  [default: 1; 0&lt;=x&lt;=2]
 * `-l, --log [INFO|DEBUG|ERROR|WARNING|CRITICAL]`: Log level  [default: INFO]
 * `--help`: Show this message and exit.

 ## `cla ssh`

-The `cla ssh` command allows access to devices via the SSH protocol.
+The cla ssh command allows access to devices via the SSH protocol.
 The command can be used to pull or push configurations to devices.
+To structure the output data when retrieving configurations, the `cla ssh pullconfig` command uses TextFSM templates.
+If the query command is included in the templates, the output will be in JSON format; otherwise, the output will be in TXT format.

 **Usage**: